-Energy, Power, and Adaptive Systems
+Energy, Power, Control and Networks (EPCN)

-Proposals for the EPAS program may involve collaborative research to capture the breadth of expertise needed for such multidisciplinary integrative activities.
+Proposals for the EPCN program may involve collaborative research to capture the breadth of expertise needed for such multidisciplinary integrative activities.
 ECCS will consider supporting a limited number of small team proposals of three or more Investigators from different disciplines and/or universities.

 - Control Theory and Hybrid Dynamical Systems